 8.1.2 A vertical arrow shall be marked at the all sides of packages to ensure transportation of equipment in vertical position.
 TOP and BOTTOM shall also be written.

-8.1.3 To put label and signage’s for HANDLE WITH CARE ON ALL SIDES OF THE CRATES as per packing and shipment norms.
+8.1.3 To put label and signage’s for ‘HANDLE WITH CARE ON ALL SIDES OF THE CRATES’ as per packing and shipment norms.

 8.1.4 The name of the manufacturer or supplier, model number and date of manufacture/serial number.